 Rick always says the most important word in the name of our group is COMMUNITY.
 It has been so for me.

 In 2018, my birthday fell on a Monday.
 I let it be known that I wanted a cake as part of snack that evening and of course, the chorus sang to me.
 I was delighted, and my chorus buddy, who has sat next to me all these years made a delicious cake (she is a wonderful baker.
-She also has a son who lives on Martha’s Vineyard, so sometimes we get to visit in the summer).
+She also has a son with Martha’s Vineyard connections, so sometimes we get to visit in the summer).

 We wear name tags so any new person can know who we are and can always feel welcome.
 And I recently snapped a photo of Nancy, who first brought the Newton Community Chorus to my attention all those years ago.
 As an alto, she sits across from me.
 She is still at it after all these years.
 She never fails to ask about her former student, my David.